gitbucket/gitbucket/doc/notification.md

 Notification Email
 ========

-GitBucket sends email to target users by enabling the notification email by an administrator.
+GitBucket can send email notification to users if this feature is enabled by an administrator.

 The timing of the notification are as follows: